 - All new applications and modifications that involve COVID-19 or SARS-CoV-2, or their impact on ongoing research.

-- All new applications and modifications for activities that are allowable under the temporary halt.
+- All new applications and modifications for other allowed activities.

 Information for UW Researchers Planning COVID-19 Research